-- a) Design.
-All Affordable Housing Units must be comparable to the market rate dwelling units in initial construction quality of the interior and the exterior design.
-However, nothing in this Section 6B is intended to limit a homebuyer's rights to renovate a dwelling unit under applicable law. - b) Mix of housing types.
-The mix of bedrooms in the Affordable Housing Units shall, insofar as practicable, be the same as the mix of bedrooms in all units in the Subdistrict. - Affordable Housing Units shall be dispersed throughout the building(s) and shall be comparable to Market-Rate Housing Units. - c) The Affordable Housing Units must have the same access and terms of use to all on-site amenities and services as other occupants in the same Subdistrict. - d) Timing.
-All Affordable Housing Units must be constructed and occupied not later than concurrently with construction and occupancy of unrestricted units.
+- a) All Affordable Housing Units shall be comparable to the market rate dwelling units in initial construction quality and design.
+However, nothing in this Section 6B is intended to limit a homebuyer's rights to renovate a dwelling unit under applicable law. - b) The mix of bedrooms in the Affordable Housing Units shall, insofar as practicable, be the same as the mix of bedrooms in all units in the Subdistrict. - c) Affordable Housing Units shall be dispersed throughout the building(s) and shall be comparable to Market-Rate Housing Units. - d) The Affordable Housing Units shall have the same access and terms of use to all on-site amenities and services as other occupants in the same Subdistrict. - e) All Affordable Housing Units shall be constructed and occupied not later than concurrently with construction and occupancy of unrestricted units.
 For any development that is approved in phases, the proportion of Affordable Housing Units shall be consistent across all phases.